 July and August are notorious for pest infestations.
 Be on the lookout!

-We recently spoke with a locally-famed arborist about how and when to treat pests on your trees and shrubs.
-Make sure to check out our conversation if you missed it!
+Check out the archive of our conversation with James Batton, a locally-famed arborist, about how and when to treat pests on your trees and shrubs.
+Lots of great info!

 Most commonly you will find: